openharmony/docs/en/application-dev/security/hapsigntool-guidelines.md

 - If an application signing certification is available:
   You need to sign the profile, and use the application signing certificate and the local KS file (containing the corresponding key) to sign the application.

-### Usage
+### How to Use

 #### Description
-1. Display help information.
+1.Display help information.

         -help     # If no parameter is specified, the command help information is displayed by default.

-2. Display the version information.
+2.Display the version information.

         -version  # Display the tool version information.

-3. Generate a key pair.
+3.Generate a key pair.

      generate-keypair: Generate a key pair.
          ├── -keyAlias          # Key alias.
 It is mandatory.